okfn/okfn.github.com/blog/_posts/2016-07-13-using-data-packages-with-r.md

 with a single incorrectly guessed column, it doesn't scale well to multiple incorrectly guessed columns across multiple datasets.
-In addition, it only represents one type of manual task to be performed on a set of data.
+In addition, it only represents one type of manual task to be performed on a new set of data.
 We have designed the Data Package format to obviate this, and other kinds of tedious "data wrangling" tasks.
 In the next section, we will perform the same task above using the `datapkg` library.

 ## Loading Tabular Data Packages in R

 A Data Package is a [specification][dp] for creating a "[container][containerization]" for transporting data by saving useful metadata in a specially formatted file.
 This file is called `datapackage.json`, and it is stored in the root of a directory containing a given dataset.
-When loading a Data Package, [datapkg][datapkg], reads this extra metadata to conveniently load high quality data into an R environment.
+When loading a Data Package, [datapkg][datapkg]---the new R Data Package library developed by [rOpenSci][ropensci]---reads this extra metadata in order to conveniently load high quality, well formatted data into your R environment.

 ### Installing datapkg